Every dog will probably eat cat poop at some point in their life. Gross, right? Although it is unthinkable to us humans, eating...

 Our Favorite Single-Pane Sliding Pet Door:

-The Quick Panel is the perfect sliding pet door option for those shopping on a budget.
+The Thermo Panel 3e is the perfect sliding pet door option for those shopping on a budget.
 If you live in an area with a mild climate, the single-pane glass will work just fine.
 The panel has a pre-installed Endura Flap pet door, which is top of the line in energy-efficiency, so you won’t need to worry about the pet flap letting in occasional heat or cold.

 We hope this helped clear up any confusion about the differences between single and dual-pane glass!
 Once you’ve decided which is best for you, check out this article on determining what size pet door to buy for your pet.